Introduction

 3. In-Memory Database: For high-speed access counting, we use an in-memory data store like Redis to cache the counters for each short URL.
 This enables real-time tracking and reduces the load on the main database.

-4. Database: Periodically, the Analytics Service flushes the in-memory counters to the main NoSQL database to ensure persistent storage of access counts.
+4. Database: Periodically, the Analytics Service flushes the in-memory counters to the main database to ensure persistent storage of access counts.

-This architecture enables efficient, real-time analytics collection, combining the speed of in-memory storage with the durability of a NoSQL database.
+This architecture enables efficient, real-time analytics collection, combining the speed of in-memory storage with the durability of a database.

 Deep Dive Questions